 - Review disposal instructions on product labels.
 Look up local hazardous waste disposal guidelines as many of these items are not suitable for curbside pickup.

 - Make any necessary door and window screen repairs to keep pests out, then let in some fresh air.

 - Inspect faucets, appliances, and utility lines for moisture accumulation to prevent mold, mildew, insects, and rodents.

 - Clear leaves and debris from gutters and any other areas where they may build up.

-- Safely store outdoor and patio furniture.
+- Safely store outdoor patio furniture and other outdoor items like garden hoses and lawn mowers.
 Remember to include a pouch of Stay Away® to deter spiders and prevent mice from chewing up and nesting in cushions.

 - EarthKind pest-repellent pouches can also keep rodents, spiders, and moths from infesting RVs, trailers, boats, & motorcycles that you are storing away for the winter.

 A Few More Fall Pest Prevention Tips